 During the course of your postgraduate studies, it is likely that you will have to travel to a conference or to visit other laboratories as part of a collaborative research programme.
 The Department is keen that every student should have the opportunity to attend at least one conference in their field of study during the course of their project.
 We do not expect students to cover the cost of such travel, this being funded instead from grants or other sources.
 However, this means it is essential that students organise themselves to secure sources of funding well in advance of the date of registration and travel, and before any expenditure has been incurred.
-This of course does not apply to routine travel, such as visits to an industrial sponsor, the costs of which should be included within the grant allocation for the project and are claimed by means of a Departmental travel claim form or direct from the sponsor.
-The form can be downloaded via the 'Materials: PGR Progression' site.
+This of course does not apply to routine travel, such as visits to an industrial sponsor, the costs of which should be included within the grant allocation for the project and are claimed by means of a standard Finance Office travel claim or are covered directly by the sponsor.
 For pre-authorised expenditure that you pay from personal funds and will then claim reimbursement it is essential that you obtain paper receipts (credit card slips are not accepted by the University Finance Office) and follow exactly the latest procedure required by the University Finance Office.